egrebenyuk/ds_practice/resources/online_ml.md

-## Online resources and articles about machine learning
+## Online resources and articles about Machine Learning

 ---